-- All of the groundwater monitoring wells met the Ontario Drinking Water Standard for nitrate and nitrite concentrations. - All except one of the groundwater monitoring wells met the Ontario Drinking Standard for chloride. - Private wells may vary significantly from that of proximate monitoring wells in their drinking water quality, and should be inspected and tested regularly.
+All except one of the groundwater monitoring wells met the Ontario Drinking Standard for chloride.

+Private wells may vary significantly from that of proxim wells in their drinking water quality, and should be insperedularly.
-MONITORING WELL Chloride Nitrate

-GRADING

-- A Excellent
+A Excellent

-- B Good
+B Good

-- C Fair
+C Fair

-- D Poor
+D Poor

-- F Very Poor
+F Very Poor

 Insufficient Data